Skip to main content

 What are the penalties for non-compliance with DPP?

 EU member states set their own penalties for ESPR non-compliance, but they must be effective, proportionate and dissuasive.
 Products without a valid DPP can be banned from the EU market.
-Fines vary by country and can reach millions of euros for systematic violations.
+No member state has published a penalty scale yet, so no reliable fine amounts exist — any specific figure quoted elsewhere is speculation.

 What are ESPR delegated acts and how do they affect the DPP timeline?

 ESPR delegated acts are binding secondary legislation adopted by the European Commission under Regulation 2024/1781.
 Each delegated act sets the specific Digital Product Passport requirements for a given product category — the data fields to include, QR code format, and public access rules.
-The battery delegated act is already in force (DPP mandatory from February 2027).
-Delegated acts for textiles, electronics, and furniture are expected between 2025 and 2026, with mandatory DPP dates following 18–24 months after each act's adoption.
+No ESPR delegated act imposing a DPP has been adopted yet.
+The battery passport that applies from 18 February 2027 comes from a separate law — the Batteries Regulation (EU) 2023/1542 — not from an ESPR delegated act.
+Under the Commission's working plan, the first ESPR delegated acts are indicatively expected from 2027 (textiles) to 2029 (electronics), and each application date follows at least 18 months after adoption.

 Ready to Get ESPR-Compliant?